Communities of Coastal Georgia Foundation distributes Baumel-Abernathy grants

 Submitted by Jennifer Fussell

-Glynn County Animal Control recently received a grant from the Raymond and Elizabeth Baumel and Abernathy Fund for Animal Welfare, an endowed fund of the Community Foundation.
-These funds are to be used for costs associated with the care, feeding, medical attention and sheltering of stray and unwanted dogs in Glynn County.
-Glynn County Animal Control will use these funds to cover the monthly flea and tick preventative for dogs in their care for the next 12 months.
+No Kill Glynn County recently received a grant from the Raymond and Elizabeth Baumel and Abernathy Fund for Animal Welfare, an endowed fund of the Community Foundation, to be used for costs associated with the care, feeding, medical attention and sheltering of stray and unwanted dogs in Glynn County.
+No Kill Glynn County will use these funds to cover emergent medical needs and necessary transport among facilities.

-Pictured are Tiffani Hill, division manager Glynn County Animal Control, left, and Jennifer Fussell, marketing director for the Communities of Coastal Georgia Foundation.
+Pictured are Paul White, president and CEO of the Communities of Coastal Georgia Foundation, from left; Caroline Blackshear and Chandra Capps Kendall of No Kill Glynn County, and Jennifer Fussell, marketing director for the foundation.